 LEO approved by the RD in December 2020.

 As of end November, following the signing of a Tripartite Statement which halted hostilities, the security situation shows some stabilization.
-Some return is reported, though the timeframe for safe and large-scale return and recovery is still to be seen given the high level of infrastructure damage, continued corridor limitations, ongoing de-mining actions, the upcoming winter season, and capacity to meet needs of the returnees in the territory.
+Some return is reported, though the timeframe for safe and large-scale return and recovery is still to be seen given the high level of infrastructure damage, ongoing de-mining actions, the upcoming winter season, and capacity to meet needs of the returnees in the territory.

 - Affected populations receive food assistance to meet basic food needs; and